select2/select2/pages/08.tagging/docs.md

 never_cache_twig: true
 ---

-In addition to a prepopulated menu of options, Select2 can also allow free-text responses.
+In addition to a prepopulated menu of options, Select2 can dynamically create new options from text input by the user in the search box.
 This feature is called "tagging".
-To enable free-text responses, set the <code>tags</code> option to `true`:
+To enable tagging, set the `tags` option to `true`:

 <div class="s2-example">
   <p>